 A steel bull bar typically weighs 25 – 50kg.
 Most rear bars weigh around 50 – 75kg and then you have the weight of the swing away accessories too.
 It is a lot of additional weight, which you may or may not be able to afford to have out of your payload.
 Also, consider the weight is right at the back of the vehicle.

-For dual cab utes especially, have a think about the weight you have sitting behind the rear wheels.
+For dual cab utes especially, have a think about the weight you have sitting behind the rear wheels; Is your Dual Cab’s chassis going to bend?
 By the time you add up a long range tank, rear bar, drawer system, fridge, water tank etc you are looking at a huge amount of weight hanging in a place where it is very likely to bend your chassis, and this happens on a regular basis to all different types of modern utes.

 When I installed my Kaymar bar, I was told the rear bar weighs 50kg, and the swing arms weigh 27kg each.
 I wouldn’t disagree with the rear bar weight, but there is no way each swing arm is 27 kg; more like 10 – 15kg.